CZERTAINLY/CZERTAINLY-FE-Administrator/README.md

 Bulk operations can be performed on most of the objects from their list page.
 To perform any operation on a single object (for example - a connector), the user can do it either from the list page or the details page.

-For more information, refer to the [CZERTAINLY documentation](https://docs.czertainly.com).
+For more information, please refer to the [CZERTAINLY documentation](https://docs.czertainly.com).

 ## Docker container